The United Nations Voluntary Trust Fund on Contemporary Forms of Slavery- What the Fund is

 Trustee of the Voluntary Trust Fund on

-Grants of an average of USD9 500 are awarded on a yearly basis, and can be renewed if conditions are met.
-A call for proposals is issued every year in the spring.
-Applications may be submitted in English, French, Spanish.
+Small-sized grants are awarded yearly on a competitive basis, and may be renewed if conditions are met.
+A call for proposals is issued every year in January.

-Between June and December, the Secretariat of the UN Slavery Trust Fund analyses new applications as well as narrative, financial and audit reports on the use of previous grants.
-It also organizes pre-screening visits to project of new applicants and regular monitoring visits to the Fund’s grantees.
+Between June and December, the OHCHR Support Team to the UN Slavery Fund analyses new applications as well as narrative, financial and audit reports on the use of previous grants.
+It also organizes pre-screening visits to project of new applicants and monitoring visits to the Fund’s grantees.